koverton/TLS-Helper-Scripts/README.md

 `ca/vmr_install_ca.sh <container> <certfile>`

-This script copies the certfile into the container's `certs` directory, then creates a CA entity within the broker to be used for validating certificates signed by that CA.
+This script copies the certfile into the local docker container's `certs` directory, then creates a CA entity within the broker to be used for validating certificates signed by that CA.

+`ca/aws_ami_install_ca.sh <remote-host-address> <aws-ssh-identity-certificate> <ca-certificate-file> <admin-password>`

+This script copies the certfile into a remote AWS EC2 node running a Solace PubSub+ Event Broker AMI (either Standard or Enterprise) and creates a CA entity within the broker to be used for validating certificates signed by that CA.

 # Server Certificate Creation